Do you make all your own drinks?

 We gently pasteurise each bottle after sealing it, which kills all the bugs so it is safe for you to drink.
 This is just the same as the treatment given to milk.
 It does not harm the goodness and taste of the product.

 Goldfish have perfectly good memories and are smart enough to be trained to swim through hoops.

-What is the shelf-life of Belvoir Lemonades and Cordials?
+What is the shelf-life of Belvoir Cordials and Lemonades?

 Lemonades: These have a life of 18 months after they have been made.
-They are made from 100% natural ingredients and are preservative-free so, after opening, keep them in the fridge and drink them within four days.
+They are preservative-free and contain only fresh ingredients and natural fruit juices so, after opening keep them in the fridge and drink them within 3 days.

 Do your drinks contain sugar?